ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>En Passant</b><br>
 				<details>
 					<summary>Melee strike with your Utility skill to recharge it.</summary>
 					<small>After activating your Utility skill, fire a horizontal melee attack which lasts 1.5 seconds and deals 70% damage (+70% per stack).
-Each hit with this attack recharges your Utility skill by 0.025 seconds (+0.025 s per stack).</small>
+Each hit with this attack, up to 5 hits, recharges your Utility skill by 0.15 seconds (+0.15 s per stack).</small>
 				</details>
 			</td>
 			<td><ul>